OSkrk/Electric-vehicles-EV-Database/README.md

 This project is intended to track electric vehicles trends.
 The information is stored in csv files.
 No rights can be derived from the information on this site.

-Anyone is welcome to colaborate, editing csv file and adding ploting scripts.
+Anyone is welcome to colaborate:
+* correct/complete existing information
+* adding new models and columns with
+* adding ploting scripts.

 # Available plots: